 Why choose a grass tree?
 Following in Humboldt’s footsteps, von Guérard was fascinated by ‘exotic’ plants that highlighted the biogeography of the world’s vegetation.
 Palms, tree-ferns and grass-trees held the twin attractions of being very popular at the time (especially tree ferns), and clearly demarcating the location of the painting in space.
 Their inclusion transformed a painting from a generic image (which may have been painted anywhere in the world) to a ‘near photographic’ record of local biogeographic patterns.
 Ironically, this local ecology was embedded using touch-ups and ‘pot plants’.

-We could view quibbles about the ecological veracity of adding a grass-tree or two as simply being an issue of scale.
-In fact, to exactly the same issue of scale that haunts local restorationists.
-To the unanswerable question, ‘how local is local?’
+We could view quibbles about the ecological veracity of adding a grass-tree or two as simply being an issue of scale; to exactly the same issue of scale that haunts local restorationists.
+It’s the unanswerable question, ‘how local is local?’

 From an aesthetic perspective, von Guérard’s paintings inspire awe and beauty, regardless of their historical veracity.
 From a nostalgic perspective, they highlight the enormity of ecological losses in landscapes converted to agriculture and urban development.
 From a conservation perspective, what can we draw from these wondrous works from the past?